goblinengine/goblin/README.md

 ## Community and contributing

 There is no community as of yet but PRs welcome.
 There are a number of features that I am still looking to add:
-- Make the engine leander and faster optimizing where necessary
+- Optimize engine size and speed
+- More efficient implementations of custom code
-- Add custom GDScript functionality
+- Custom GDScript functionality
 - Porting to more platforms
+- Implementing features that are beyond my understanding

 ## Documentation and demos